canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q9/QuestionText.md

 ### Car Class:

-Your `Car` class must have the following items
+Your `Car` class already has the following items

 - Attributes:
     - An `String` called **maker**
     - An `double` called **topSpeed**
+    - These are not visible from other classes

 You need to add the following items: